-Web scene layers are cached web layers that are optimized for displaying a large amount of 3D features.
-Web scene layers can include 3D point layers, 3D point cloud scene layers, 3D object layers, or integrated meshes.
-Because web scene layers are cached, the symbology, labeling, and elevation settings cannot be altered.
+Scene layers are cached layers that are optimized for displaying large amounts of 3D content.
+Scene layers can include 3D point layers, 3D point cloud scene layers, 3D object layers, building layers, and integrated meshes.
+The scene layer complies with the Indexed 3D Scene layer (I3S) format.

-For more information on sharing web scene layers from ArcGIS Pro, see Web scene layer.
+For more information on sharing scene layers from ArcGIS Pro, see Share a web scene layer.

 Point scene layers

 A point scene layer describes features represented by points.
 These points can have different symbology such as 3D models, for example.